ThomasCarstens/BotDrivestoWaypoint/README.md

 ### Project Stack
 Python->OpenCV->ROS->Gazebo (see tutorials, they are listed below)

+### Startup
+:soon: by 11 May
 ### Official Changelog :sunflower:
 https://trello.com/b/6ZOWkQXU/stage-dvic

 ## Current Functionality
-This is a state machine for the robot, it will be updated by 11 May.
+:soon: This is a state machine for the robot, it will be updated by 11 May.
 ![GitHub Logo](/images/state_machine.png)